kaizendorks/kaizendorks.github.io/README.md

 ### Github cards
 You will see both GitHub profile and repo cards across the website.
 - Profile cards are generated with [https://lab.lepture.com/github-cards/](https://lab.lepture.com/github-cards/)
-- Repo cards are generated with [https://gh-card.dev/](https://gh-card.dev/)
+- Repo cards are generated with [https://gh-card.dev/](https://gh-card.dev/).
+Note the repo should have a description!

 ## Development